 - This section describes the security aspects of the environment in which the TOE is intended to be used and addresses the description of the assets to be protected, the threats, the organisational security policies and the assumptions. - Note that the origin of each security aspect is clearly identified in the prefix of its label.
 Most of these security aspects can therefore be easily found in the Security IC Platform Protection Profile (BSI-PP-0035), section 3.
-Only those originating in AUG, and the one introduced in this Security Target, are detailed in the following sections. - A summary of all these security aspects and their respective conditions is provided in Table 4.
+Only those originating in AUG are detailed in the following sections. - A summary of all these security aspects and their respective conditions is provided in Table 4.